testdouble/static-rails/README.md

   sites

-* In `production`, the gem will host each of your sites' assets out of your configured `compile_dir`, using the same middleware code that Rails uses to host assets out of `public/`.
+* In `production`, the gem will host each of your sites' assets out of your configured `compile_dir` using the same middleware code that Rails uses to host assets out of `public/`.
 (Putting a performant CDN in front of everything remains an exercise for the reader.)